joaomelo/hot-collection/README.md

 Hot-Collection is a javascript library that abstracts database's collections of documents in simple to use objects.
 Those collection objects automatically load data when it changes in the database, exposes CRUD actions as methods and offers complimentary features like data versioning and transformations.
 Hot-Collection supports In-Memory, Local Storage, Firestore and Airtable connections.

-## Motivation
+# Motivation

 As an independent solo developer, I find myself somewhat obsessed with solutions that reduce the amount of repeated code I have do produce.

 In this regard [Firestore](https://firebase.google.com/products/firestore), [Airtable](https://airtable.com/) and [Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) are awesome tools.
 They are fast, reliable, well documented and easy to use.
 Even so, since they are designed for a broad spectrum of use cases, the need to duplicate code to manage data between web apps is not uncommon.

 This library tries to encapsulate some of that replication in a single reusable class.
-The goal is to help fellow developers focus more on business and less on technology.
+The goal is to help fellow developers in similar cases focus more on business and less on technology.

 # Usage